Electric vehicle plugged into a DC fast charger during snowy winter conditions, illustrating cold weather EV charging challenges

 A 2025 Kia EV6 with 800V capability still can't charge at 230 kW if the battery is at 3°C. The system will throttle back to protect the cells.
 In one test in Norway, the EV6 started at 155 kW in -10°C weather and didn't reach its peak until the battery warmed up after 15 minutes of charging.
 That's 33% slower than its maximum.
 And Norway isn't even the coldest place EVs are driven.
 This isn't just a Canadian problem.
 The UK is seeing more EV adoption, but its "mild" winters still drop below 0°C frequently.
 An 800V EV charging station in Scotland might deliver 350 kW on paper.

 But in practice, if the car's battery is cold, it won't draw that much.
 One driver in Aberdeen reported their Tesla Model Y, which charges at 250 kW in summer, only reached 160 kW in January.
-That's like having a sports car stuck in first gear.
-You know the power is there, but you can't use it.
+The power is there; the battery's internal resistance just won't let you use it.
 So what's the math?
 Let's break it down.
 If a car's charging curve drops from 150 kW average to 75 kW average in winter, that's a 50% reduction in speed.
 5 kWh) takes 21 minutes at 150 kW.
 At 75 kW, it takes 42 minutes.
 That's 21 extra minutes per fast charge.

 If you fast charge twice a week, that's 72 extra hours per year.
 That's more than a full three-day weekend spent waiting at chargers.
 And that time has cost.
 If your time is worth $20/hour (minimum wage in some provinces), that's $1,440 in lost time annually.
 Even at $10/hour, it's $720.
 That's not electricity cost.
 That's time cost.
 And no rebate covers that.
 But wait, it gets worse.
 If you're using wireless charging, like the 2024 Equinox EV's optional wireless pad, efficiency drops even more in cold weather.
 Wireless systems typically operate at 85–90% efficiency under ideal conditions.
 But snow, ice, and cold slush between the car and the pad can reduce that to 70% or lower.